wheelercj/COMP583-G6/README.md

 # MakeMeShort

-Making links easy to share.
+Make links easier to share, and see clickthrough rates and approximate geographic locations of clicks.

 [makemeshort.buzz](https://makemeshort.buzz/)